Classical theories of gravity produce entanglement: Experiment

 After the interaction, the matter systems are brought back together and interfered \cite{bose2017spin,marletto2017gravitationallyinduced}.
 For example, in the case of embedded spins, reverse Stern-Gerlach devices could in principle be used \cite{bose2017spin} such that the above state becomes

 where $\kappa C$ is the position of the matter object $\kappa$ \cite{bose2017spin}.
 As described in the proposal \cite{bose2017spin}, the spins of the particles can be measured to determine whether the matter systems are entangled.
-This entanglement is clearly only dependent on the values that the amplitudes $\alpha_{LL}, \alpha_{LR}, \alpha_{RL}$ and $\alpha_{RR}$ take, and since the amplitudes in \eqref{eq:psiAfterSG} are the same as in \eqref{eq:stateAfterG}, we can just use \eqref{eq:stateAfterG} in calculating them.
+This entanglement for the state of interest is dependent on the values that the amplitudes $\alpha_{LL}, \alpha_{LR}, \alpha_{RL}$ and $\alpha_{RR}$ take, and since the amplitudes in \eqref{eq:psiAfterSG} are the same as in \eqref{eq:stateAfterG}, we can just use \eqref{eq:stateAfterG} in calculating them.
 We do this through the standard perturbative QFT technique of acting the expected final states on the evolved initial states, such that

 where we have used the orthonormality property of $|N\rangle_{\kappa i}$.
-As we show below, see \eqref{eq:globalphase}, the unitary operator $\hat{U}_0^{\dagger}$ just acts the same phase on each superposition branch so that it only provides a global phase on the full state.
+As we show below, see \eqref{eq:globalphase}, the unitary operator $\hat{U}_0$ just acts the same phase on each superposition branch so that it only provides a global phase on the full state.
 This is due to the fact that, within the approximations of the experiment, the objects stay fixed under free evolution.
 We can, therefore, ignore the action of $\hat{U}_0$ and just concentrate on $\hat{U}_I$, which matches previous works where the free evolution is also ignored \cite{bose2017spin}.
+In Appendix \ref{app:Gaussian}, we go beyond these approximations and consider the gravitational interaction when free evolution of the wavepackets is also taken into account.
 Considering that $\hat{U}_I$ can be expanded in the Dyson series above, we write $\alpha_{ij}$ as $\alpha_{ij} = \alpha^{(0)}_{ij} + \alpha^{(1)}_{ij}+\alpha^{(2)}_{ij} + \cdots $, where $\alpha^{(n)}_{ij}$ (with $n \in \{0,1,2,\ldots\}$) corresponds to the particular order of the Dyson series.
 From \eqref{eq:Dyson}, at zeroth order there is just unity and so $\alpha^{(0)}_{ij} =1$ for all $i,j$, which is analogous to the trivial part of the usual S-matrix \cite{Peskin:1995ev}.
 At first order in \eqref{eq:Dyson}, there are no corresponding Feynman diagrams that involve virtual gravitons such that we can ignore this order, as detailed in Appendix \ref{app:MoreQG}.
-However, at second order, we have
+However, at second order, we have \begin{strip}

 where $\int_t d^4 x := \int^{ct}_0 d x^0 \int d^3 \bm{x}$.
 The above can be computed using Wick contractions as per standard QFT \cite{Peskin:1995ev}.
 The relevant contractions are of the form: